olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 <img src="images/FRM303-OLED-mod_finished.jpg" height="400px">

 To activate OLED screen, the "OLED" firmware version (indicated by a '-oled' label in the firmware file name) needs to be flashed into the Tx module.
-Please do also note that with FRM303 OLED firmware, presently the USB/CLI functionality will not be available, nevertheless for updating the firmware, DFU flashing still works.
+Please do note that with FRM303 OLED firmware, the USB/CLI functionality will not be available, nevertheless for updating the firmware, DFU flashing still works.

 The OLED mod exploits the fact that the FRM303 module has four M2.5 threads on the front side, where the top two holes provide easy access to the interior of the housing and the bottom two holes almost perfectly match the distance of the mounting holes of a typical 0.96" OLED display (the OLED mounting holes need also to be slightly enlarged to fit the M2.5 screws).